-Key management received the following remuneration during the year, which is included in wages and other employee benefits:
+Key management received the following remuneration during the year, which is included in wages and other employee benefits.
+Some of the directors of the Group also act as directors in other related party entities (parent and entities under common control).
+No remuneration was paid to the Director of the Company.

-'000 GEL 2020 2019 Salaries and other benefits 5,415 5,928
+'000 GEL 2021 2020 2019 Salaries and other benefits 6,279 5,415 5,928